 Challenge: Look at real pictures of faces and see if you can replicate them.
 Trace out the image first then see if you can draw it.

 You can watch other tutorials and trace a basic head shape while learning.
 But after awhile you should be able to draw the basic front view without any visual aid or tutorial.
+I’ve also included additional material for this lesson.

 Let me know in the comments section if this lesson helped.
 Remember portrait drawing requires practice and advance coursework.
 These lessons should get you off to a good start.